cvmfs/doc-cvmfs/cpt-building-for-cvmfs.rst

     -rw-r--r--   1 cvmfs    cvmfs       4 Apr 22 17:11 test_gateway
     drwxr-xr-x   3 cvmfs    cvmfs      17 Mai  4 15:59 util/

-All the modification to the filesystem are recorded in the upper directory, in this case we can see a new empty file.
+All the modifications to the filesystem are recorded in the upper directory.
+In this case, we can see a new empty file.

 ::